PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     <strong>Zhangzhen Zhu</strong>, Yongliang Lin, Yu Zhang</p>

     <p>
-        This paper proposes a systematic <strong>robust predictive control</strong> to solve the stabilization problem for invertible nonlinear system with model uncertainties, exogenous disturbances and <strong>time-varying input delays</strong>.
-It’s still an open problem to synthesize the sliding mode control with infinite-dimensional backstepping transformation since the control input
+        This paper proposes a <strong>robust predictive
+        control</strong> to solve the stabilization problem for nonlinear system with model uncertainties, exogenous disturbances and <strong>time-varying input delays</strong>.
+It’s still an open problem to synthesize the sliding mode control with <strong>infinite-dimensional backstepping transformation</strong> since the control input
         under SMC is non-differentiable.
-Hence, a chattering-free full order terminal sliding mode control is presented to achieve finite-time stability simultaneously.
+Hence, our newly designed method is presented to solve this open problem.
     </p>
   </div>
 </div>